Herbs

 St. John's wort can interact with medicines for depression causing unsafe levels of serotonin, a chemical substance found in the brain.
 When serotonin increases to a certain level, it can be dangerous.

-Is St. John's wort approved by the U.S. Food and Drug Administration (FDA) for use as a cancer treatment in the United States?
+Is St. John's wort approved by the FDA for use as a cancer treatment in the United States?

 St. John's wort is available in the United States as a dietary supplement.
-FDA does not approve dietary supplements as safe or effective.
-The company that makes the dietary supplements is responsible for making sure that they are safe and that the claims on the label are true and do not mislead the consumer.
-The way that supplements are made is not regulated by FDA, so all batches and brands of St. John's wort supplements may not be the same.
+The FDA regulates dietary supplements separately from foods, cosmetics, and drugs.
+The FDA's Good Manufacturing Practices require that every finished batch of supplements is safe and that the claims on the label are true and do not mislead the consumer.
+However, the FDA does not regularly review the way that supplements are made, so all batches and brands of St. John's wort may not be the same.

 Questions and Answers About Thunder God Vine